sysbio-netlify/sysbio.se/content/courses/_index.md

 template: courses/all
 ---

-This is the Courses page.
+This is the SysBio Courses page.